Wildfire reaches Turkey power plant, prompts evacuations

-MARMARIS, Turkey (AP) — A coal-fueled power plant in southwest Turkey and nearby residential areas were being evacuated Wednesday evening as flames from a wildfire reached inside the plant, a mayor and local reporters said as sirens from the plant could be heard blaring.
+MUGLA, Turkey (AP) — A coal-fueled power plant in southwest Turkey and nearby residential areas were being evacuated Wednesday evening as flames from a wildfire reached the plant, a mayor and local reporters said as sirens from the plant could be heard blaring.

 Milas Mayor Muhammet Tokat, from Turkey’s main opposition party, has been warning of the fire risks for the past two days for the Kemerkoy power plant in Mugla province.
 He said late Wednesday that the plant was being evacuated.
 Local reporters said the wildfires had also prompted the evacuation of the nearby seaside area of Oren.

-Authorities have said safety precautions have been taken at the Kemerkoy power plant and its hydrogen tanks had been emptied.
-The privately-run plant uses lignite to generate electricity, according to its website.
-It's unclear if the plant still had coal inside.
+Authorities have said safety precautions had been taken at the Kemerkoy power plant and its hydrogen tanks were emptied.
+TRT said flammable and explosive substances had been removed.
+The privately run plant uses lignite to generate electricity, according to its website.

+Videos from the area showed bright orange, burning hills with power towers and lines crisscrossing the foreground.
+Pro-government news channel A Hbr broadcasting live from near the evacuated power plant late Wednesday said firefighters were working inside the compound cooling equipment and dousing sparks in an effort to keep the fire away.
+The channel's crew showed an incinerated police water cannon.

-As the mayor announced the evacuation on Twitter, Turkey’s President Recep Tayyip Erdogan was speaking live on the pro-government A Haber channel and said the power plant was at risk of burning.
-Three ministers were there to oversee developments.
-He said planes and helicopters had been there all day to fight the fires.
+As the mayor announced the evacuation on Twitter, Turkey’s President Recep Tayyip Erdogan was speaking live on A Hbr and said the power plant was at risk of burning.
+Three ministers were there to oversee developments, he said, and added planes and helicopters had been there all day to fight the fires.

 But the mayor said air support came infrequently and only focused on the closer flames around the plant rather than addressing the wider fires in the area that were being fanned by shifting winds.
 At night, air support was not possible at all and videos showed flames in the plant’s vicinity.

 The wildfires have turned into yet another partisan issue in Turkey.
 Erdogan accused opposition party members of a “terror of lies” for criticizing Turkey’s lack of adequate aerial firefighting capabilities and inadequate preparedness for large-scale wildfires.
-The president said the municipalities were also responsible for protecting towns from fires and that responsibility did not fall on the central government alone.
+The president said the municipalities were also responsible for protecting towns from fires and that responsibility did not fall on the central government alone but the mayors say they weren't even invited to crisis coordination.

 Firefighters have been trying to protect the power plant for the past two days.
 Along with police water cannons, they fought back the flames Tuesday night while other rescuers dug ditches around the Kemerkoy plant.
 Videos from an adjacent neighborhood in Milas showed charred, decimated trees.